Having a solid presence on social media is the foundation for developing an active online presence.

 Collaborating with other social media channels is an excellent way to grow your following or friends-base.
 There are many influencers now that might be willing to work with small businesses.
 If there are some in your local area, try contacting them and working out an agreement for a feature on their page.
 Doing so can help convert a reasonable number of locals to your page and help draw them into the store.

 Once you have developed social media for your greenhouse or a garden center, you don’t want to hide it.
 Try to get it out there for as many people to see as possible.
 This means that if anyone engages with your business in any way online, it makes it very convenient for them to engage in other ways.
 If someone looks you up locally from a Google search, then they will often click on your website.
 From here, there should be links at the top of the page, directing them to your Facebook, Instagram, Twitter, or YouTube if you have one.
 On each of your other social media platforms, make the others visible by linking or adding in their buttons.
 That way, the client follows you on whatever platform they use the most.

 It can help to keep these tips and tricks in your back pocket as you develop your social media platforms.

 However, even equipped with them, it can feel overwhelming.
-Contact Bloom to get helpful suggestions, guidance, and more specifically tailored to develop digital marketing for garden centers.
+Contact Bloom, a greenhouse marketing agency, to get helpful suggestions, guidance, and more specifically tailored to develop successful garden center marketing.